History of flooding in Canada: 2013 Southern Ontario Flash Flood

-On July 8, 2013, Southern Ontario experienced a flash flood, with 10 cm (4") of rain falling over Toronto in just two hours.
+On July 8, 2013, two thunderstorm systems merged over Southern Ontario, causing widespread flooding and power outages in Toronto and other parts of the Greater Toronto Area, including Mississauga.
+Up to 126 mm of rain fell over Toronto in 90 minutes, surpassing the July monthly average for the city, causing flash flooding during the evening rush hour period.
+The storm flooding caused power outages for up to 300,000 people in Toronto and approximately 80% of Mississauga, and caused disruptions for commuters, including 1,400 passengers who were stranded on a train operated by GO Transit for approximately 7 hours.

 2017 Quebec floods

 On May 3, 2017, Eastern Canada experienced flooding after excessive rainfall, with Quebec flooded the most.
 Montreal and Laval then declared a state of emergency over the flooding.

 2019 spring floods in Ontario, Quebec, New Brunswick

 The 2019 spring floods in Ontario, Quebec and New Brunswick were exceptional floods in eastern Ontario, southern Quebec and from the St. John River region to New Brunswick, Canada.
 In fact, flooding along the Ottawa River has been recognized as the most important weather event of the year 2019 in Canada, and the one along the Saint John River as the ninth, by Environment and Climate Change Canada.
 The flooding caused by the rapid spring snow melt, coupled with frozen ground, and several heavy rain events that resulted in abnormally high cumulative rainfall for April and May.